 But why is a real work life balance so hard to get?
 Why do people have to choose between a career or travel?
 Why can’t they have both?
 Why can’t travel – or a simple work/life balance for that matter – be much more integrated into the work paradigm?

 “I need six months off.”
-I said, realising as I said it I probably should have waited until my boss had finished her mouthful of tea.
+I said, barging into the managers office and realising as I said it I probably should have waited until my boss had finished her mouthful of tea.

 “What?”
 She almost choked on her pretentious earl grey.
 “Not a chance!”

 “Let me rephrase it, I’m taking six months off, I’m just giving you the opportunity to have fair notice and get cover before I go.”

 “You can’t have six months off, you don’t even have any annual leave left, you’ve used it all and it’s only May!”

 “Erm, I can, I am in fact, and it will be unpaid so it doesn’t fall under annual leave.
 Consider it a sabbatical if you like.
 I’ll be back after my trip refreshed and ready to jump back in.”

 “But you can’t just leave for six months.
 It’s not happening!”
 She was adamant.
 I could almost see her management trained, closed off mind desperately thinking how she could cover the rota in an already heavily understaffed department.